 “Brian is an excellent listener and collaborator.
 As a result, he is able to turn ideas in to tangible products and services with minimal waste and no excuses.
 He is the rare talent that can design and build complex software products and then turn around and teach an all day workshop.
 As a facilitator he is able to guide clients through complex processes and push them to reach their goals and beyond.
 As much as I have appreciated his ability to do his job, I am even more impressed by how he does it.
 All of his work efforts and human interactions are guided by respect for people and a strong drive to continuously improve processes and places.”

-(With links to conferences and slide decks where possible.)
+(With links to slides, recordings, etc. where possible.)